anav42/simple-ros-pid/README.md

 [![License](https://img.shields.io/github/license/m-lundberg/simple-pid.svg)](https://github.com/m-lundberg/simple-pid/blob/master/LICENSE.md)

 A simple and easy to use PID controller in Python.
 If you want a PID controller without external dependencies that just works, this is for you!
 The PID was designed to be robust with help from [Brett Beauregards guide](http://brettbeauregard.com/blog/2011/04/improving-the-beginners-pid-introduction/).

+**This simple-pid controller has been modified to use rospy time instead of python's built-in time.**
+This allows the controller to function with simulated time as well.

 Usage is very simple: